 Engagement with the Community

-The Community Fund is a chance for communities to boost fundraising efforts for good causes in their area.
+As a result of our work, we have also been actively promoting our Community Fund which gives communities to boost fundraising efforts for good causes in their area.
 If you live in an area where work is taking place – and you’re fundraising for projects to benefit the community – you could receive funding from Welsh Water up to a value of £1,000.
 Find out more here.

 Dinas Powys Tennis Club: Dinas Powys Tennis Club received funding in August to increase the number of young people playing tennis by rejuvenating the junior hard courts and developing the Dinas Powys Tennis Academy.

 Dinas Powys Art Group: Dinas Powys Art Group obtained funding in August for art equipment to improve their art techniques and encourage art throughout the community.

 Dinas Powys Library and Activity Centre (DPLAC): DPLAC received funding in August to buy new children’s seating for them to sit, read and do activities at the library.